CurveDocs/curve-docs/docs/LLAMMA/controller.md

 ### `set_monetary_policy`
 !!! description "`controller.set_monetary_policy(monetary_policy: address):"

     Function to set the monetary policy contract.
-Initially, the monetary policy contract is configured when a new market is added via the Factory, but this function allows for the contract address to be changed later.
-When setting the new address, this function calls `rate_write()` from the monetary policy contract to verify if the ABI is correct.
+Initially, the monetary policy contract is configured when a new market is added via the Factory.
+However, this function allows the contract address to be changed later.
+When setting the new address, the function calls `rate_write()` from the monetary policy contract to verify if the ABI is correct.

     Emits: **SetMonetaryPolicy** event.